go-gitea/gitea/docs/content/doc/help/faq.en-us.md

 The 1.7 and 1.7.0 directories are **not** the same.
 The 1.7 directory is built on each merged commit to the [`release/v1.7`](https://github.com/go-gitea/gitea/tree/release/v1.7) branch.
 The 1.7.0 directory, however, is a build that was created when the [`v1.7.0`](https://github.com/go-gitea/gitea/releases/tag/v1.7.0) tag was created.

-This means that 1.x downloads will change as commits are merged to their respective branch (think of it as a separate "master" branch for each release).
+This means that 1.x downloads will change as commits are merged to their respective branch (think of it as a separate "main" branch for each release).
 On the other hand, 1.x.x downloads should never change.

 ## How to migrate from Gogs/GitHub/etc. to Gitea